Support for Learning

 Welcome to the Support for Learning Department

-We receive specialist support provision from Mrs J Condie, Area Network Specialist Support Teacher, Mrs M Campbell, English as an Additional Language (EAL) Teacher, Mrs A Darroch, Visual Impairment Teacher and Mrs A Devlin, Hearing Impairment Teacher.
-Many of our pupils also benefit from support from our Adult Tutors.
-We also receive specialist support from Mrs D Carrigan, Senior Educational Psychologist.
+We receive specialist support provision from Mrs J Condie and Mrs V Schoenhofen, Area Network Specialist Support Teachers.
+Mrs M Campbell, English as an Additional Language (EAL) Teacher and Mrs G Maguire, Support Teacher of Visually Impaired.
+We also receive specialist support from Mrs H Kyle, Educational Psychologist.

 The Support for Learning Department is committed to ensuring that appropriate and effective provision is made for young people who have barriers to learning, whether short or long term.